Canada Research Chair in Information Law and Policy and Full Professor

-Dr. Teresa Scassa is the Canada Research Chair in Information Law at the University of Ottawa, Faculty of Law.
+Dr. Teresa Scassa is the Canada Research Chair in Information Law and Policy at the University of Ottawa, Faculty of Law.
 She is the author or co-author of several books, including Canadian Trademark Law (2d edition, LexisNexis 2015), and Electronic Commerce and Internet Law in Canada, (CCH Canadian Ltd. 2012) (winner of the 2013 Walter Owen Book Prize).
 She is a past member of the External Advisory Committee of the Office of the Privacy Commissioner of Canada, and of the Canadian Government Advisory Committee on Open Government.
 She is a member of the GEOTHINK research partnership, and has written widely in the areas of intellectual property law, law and technology, and privacy.

 For more information, please visit her blog at http://www.teresascassa.ca.

 - Teresa Scassa and Michael Deturbide, Electronic Commerce and Internet Law in Canada, CCH Canadian Ltd., 2004.

 - “Faster, Higher, Stronger: The Protection of Olympic and Paralympic Marks Leading up toVancouver 2010” (in press) – edited reprint, forthcoming in Vassil Griginov, ed., The Olympics: A Critical Reader, Routledge, 2009.

 - “Extension of Intellectual Property Rights”, Chapter 1, in M. Boyer, M. Trebilcock & D. Vaver, eds.,Competition Policy and Intellectual Property, Toronto: Irwin Law, 2009.